Arjun Rampal

-Arjun Rampal (born 26 November 1972) is an Indian actor, model, film producer and television personality who works in Hindi films.
+Arjun Rampal (born 26 November 1972) is an Indian actor and model who mainly works in Hindi films.
 He made his acting debut in Rajiv Rai's romance film Pyaar Ishq Aur Mohabbat (2001) and has since gone on to act in more than 40 films.
 He has received several awards including the National Film Award for Best Supporting Actor and the Filmfare Award for Best Supporting Actor for his performance in Rock On!!.

 He has enacted lead roles in romance films including Deewaanapan (2001), Dil Hai Tumhaara (2002), Dil Ka Rishta (2003), Vaada (2005) and I See You (2006), action films Asambhav (2004) and D-Day (2013), thrillers Yakeen (2005) and Roy (2015), socio-political Chakravyuh (2012), crime drama Inkaar (2013) and biopic Daddy (2017).
-The year 2002 marked a turning point for Rampal when he was cast in Aankhen, proving to be his first commercial success.
-His other commercially successful films include Don (2006), Om Shanti Om (2007), Housefull (2010), Raajneeti (2010), Ra.One (2011), Kahaani 2: Durga Rani Singh (2016) and Nail Polish (2021).
+The year 2002 marked a turning point for Rampal when he featured in Aankhen, his breakthrough success, though followed by a continuous setback.
+Later he found a career resurgence starring in the commercially successful mainstream films Don (2006), Om Shanti Om (2007), Housefull (2010), Raajneeti (2010) and Ra.One (2011).
+After another big career decline, he made his Telugu debut as an antagonist in Bhagavanth Kesari (2023).

-Rampal became a film producer with I See You (2006) under his banner, Chasing Ganesha Films, and produced the biopic Daddy (2017), for which he also co-wrote the screenplay.
+Rampal became a film producer with I See You (2006) under his banner, Chasing Ganesha Films, and then produced the biopic Daddy (2017), for which he also co-wrote the screenplay.

 Early life

-Rampal was born on 13 November 1972 in Jabalpur, Madhya Pradesh, India, in a family with military background.
+Rampal was born on 26 November 1972 in Jabalpur, Madhya Pradesh, India, in a family with military background.
 His maternal grandfather, Brigadier Gurdayal Singh, designed the first artillery gun for the Indian Army post-independence.
-His father is a Brahmin while his mother is part Sikh and part Dutch.
-He grew up in a multicultural environment where the family celebrated Christmas, Diwali and Eid.
+His father is a Punjabi Hindu Brahmin while his mother is part Sikh and part Dutch.
+Actress Kim Sharma is Arjun Rampal's first cousin.

+Rampal grew up in a multicultural environment where the family celebrated Christmas, Diwali and Eid.
 He stayed with his mother after the separation of his parents and attended St. Patrick School (Devlali, Nashik) where his mother was a teacher.
-There in a school play, he played the part of Arjun while his charming classmate Raju Tolani brought life to the role of Krishna.
 He then attended the Kodaikanal International School.
 Later, he graduated with a degree in economics with honours from Hindu College, Delhi.
-He went on to become a model.
-Actress Kim Sharma is Arjun Rampal's first cousin.
+He went on to become a model and was featured in several music videos like Bekaraar (1996), Kinna Sona Tenu Rab Ne Banaya (1997) directed by Radhika Rao and Vinay Sapru, and Don't Marry Maya (1998) directed by Rajiv Rai.